20 Jul 2021

 The Howard League runs a free and confidential legal advice line for children and young adults in custody.
-The charity has been inundated with calls throughout the year as conditions have deteriorated during the pandemic.
+The charity has been inundated with calls throughout the pandemic as strict restrictions have impacted on prisoners’ physical and mental health.

 The Howard League has been engaged in correspondence with the government throughout the pandemic, urging ministers to ease restrictions in prisons safely to provide a decent and purposeful regime and enable people to have contact with their families.

-The Howard League has also written to the Chancellor of the Exchequer, Rishi Sunak, to recommend moving away from a strategy of prison-building to one that invests in the community, to reduce crime and help more people reach their potential.
+The charity has also written to the Chancellor of the Exchequer, Rishi Sunak, to recommend moving away from a strategy of prison-building to one that invests in the community, to reduce crime and help more people reach their potential.

 Notes to editors